 Happiness reigns because it is raining at last in the garden and the topic on everyone's lips in the country this week will be "How much rain did you get?"
 Unseasonal rain sounds like music.
 There's no angst about it because crops are harvested, so it's all about filling water tanks and dams or watering … Continue reading “If it’s hot, it’s hot.
 If it’s dry, it’s dry.
 If it’s raining, it’s good.”

-A romantic country garden is a popular held dream by many, an escape to a simpler, more relaxed way of life.
-In reality though, it is a far cry from a gentle, passive, easy, lifestyle, because a rural landscape is magnified and intense in every way.
+A romantic country garden is a popularly held dream by many, an escape to a simpler, more relaxed way of life.
+In reality, though, it is a far cry from a gentle, passive, easy lifestyle because a rural landscape is magnified and intense in every way.
 The environment of farm life, the sun, the wind, … Continue reading “The garden suggests there might be a place where we can meet nature halfway”

 “One of the most delightful things about a garden is the anticipation it provides.
 Autumn is my favourite season of the garden year.
 Many days and nights of late, I have dreamed of roses blooming in our Australian rural garden.
 My mind's eye has imagined being at home, tending my roses and preparing for winter. … Continue reading The Autumn Rose Garden

 “There is no gardening without humility, an assiduous willingness to learn and a cheerful readiness to confess you were mistaken.
 Nature is constantly sending even its oldest scholars to the bottom of the class for some egregious blunder.”
 [So just keep studying and enjoy it!]Alfred Austin, English poet laureate, in The Garden That I Love, … Continue reading “There is no gardening without humility…